Series Title: State Statutes

 Year Published: 2018

 This publication presents a review of statutes and administrative codes related to how States address the issue of case planning for children and families that are receiving child welfare services.
 States generally require a case plan when a child is placed in out-of-home care or when a child and his or her family are receiving any kind of in-home services to prevent placement.
 Topics covered include requirements for when a case plan is needed, participants in the case-planning process, and the types of information that must be included in a plan.
-Laws for all States and territories are included.
+This publication presents a general overview of this aspect of child welfare law.
+Summaries of laws on this topic for all individual States and U.S. territories are available from the State Statutes Search page.

 Suggested Citation: Child Welfare Information Gateway.
 (2018).
 Case planning for families involved with child welfare agencies.
-Washington, DC: U.S. Department of Health and Human Services, Children's Bureau.
+U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau. https://www.childwelfare.gov/topics/systemwide/laws-policies/statutes/caseplanning/

 This publication is a product of the State Statutes Series prepared by Child Welfare Information Gateway.
 While every attempt has been made to be as complete as possible, additional information on these topics may be in other sections of a State's code as well as agency regulations, case law, and informal practices and procedures.